ddresselhaus/back_from_glacier/README.md

 ```

 ### Copying to new bucket
 AWS takes around 4 hours (sometimes longer) to restore the files.
-Once restoration is complete, rom the repo root, run:
+Once restoration is complete, from the repo root, run:
 ```
  $ ruby copy_to_new_bucket.rb old_bucket_name new_bucket_name
 ```